abhinav1286/BLOOD-BANK-MANAGEMENT-SYSTEM/README.md

 # BLOOD-BANK-MANAGEMENT-SYSTEM
 Developed a Blood Bank Management System, Streamlining blood donation processes with features such as donor registration, inventory tracking, and donor requests.
 The Blood Bank Management Website is a dynamic and user-friendly web platform designed to optimize the critical operations involved in blood donation and inventory management.
-Developed using MySQL for database management and SQL for efficient data handling, with HTML and CSS for the front-end interface, this open-source project is a comprehensive solution tailored for blood banks, hospitals, and organizations involved in blood donation and distribution.
+Developed using MySQL for database management and SQL for efficient data handling, with PhP HTML and CSS for the front-end interface, this open-source project is a comprehensive solution tailored for blood banks, hospitals, and organizations involved in blood donation and distribution.

 Key Features: